geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 #### Setup User Group

-Steps below referenve usergroup and role service configuration files, as needed download the files from [the geostore repository](https://github.com/geosolutions-it/geostore/tree/master/geoserver).
+Steps below reference usergroup and role service configuration files, as needed download the files from [the geostore repository](https://github.com/geosolutions-it/geostore/tree/master/geoserver).

 1. in GeoServer and add a new User Group Service
     * Setup the User Group Service